WfMC Awards for Case Management

 Co-sponsored by WfMC and BPM.com, these prestigious awards recognize user organizations worldwide that have demonstrably excelled in implementing innovative Case Management solutions.

 These awards are designed to highlight the best examples of technology to support knowledge workers.
-In 2014 fourteen teams were awarded top honors at the ACM Live Gala Event in June, and are featured in the new book, "Thriving on Adaptability."
+In 2015 ten teams were awarded top honors at the ACM Live Gala Event in June, and are featured in the new book, "Thriving on Adaptability."

 We work with leading industry analysts Forrester and Gartner who use these case studies to analyze ACM technology suppliers, illustrate trends, industry growth, ROI and more...